Capitalisk/capitalisk-website/docs/guide-set-up.md

 - As of now, following databases are supported

-1. SQLite - Ready to use out of the box.
-2. Postgres - Need to install and configure separate postgres service.
+1. Postgres (default, recommended)

-## 5.1 Installing SQLite
+2. SQLite

-- SQLite binaries are automatically installed as a part of `npm install` or `yarn install`.
-- Just make sure, no warning or error is thrown while installing npm packages for `sqlite3`.
+You should choose one of them (either do steps 5.1 or 5.2 below).

-## 5.2 Install Postgres
+## 5.1 Install Postgres

-### 5.2.1 Installing via Ubuntu repositories
+### 5.1.1 Installing via Ubuntu repositories

 ```sh
 sudo apt install postgresql
 ```

-### 5.2.2 Installing via PostgreSQL repositories
+### 5.1.2 Installing via PostgreSQL repositories

 - Follow https://www.postgresql.org/download/ to install Postgres on linux/windows/mac.